Driving the scenic Going-to-the-Sun Road to Logan Pass in Glacier National Park

-Logan Pass is a high mountain pass at an elevation of 6,646ft (2.026m) above the sea level, located in Glacier National Park, in the U.S. state of Montana.
-The pass is traversed by the Going-to-the-Sun Road.
+Logan Pass is a high mountain pass at an elevation of 2,026m (6,646ft) above sea level, located on the boundary between Flathead and Glacier counties in the U.S. state of Montana.

 Is the Road to Logan Pass in Glacier National Park Paved?

 Set high in Glacier National Park, the road to the summit is fully paved and is known as Going-to-the-Sun Road.
 The pass is 42.16km (26.2 miles) long, running west-east from Red Rock Point to Rising Sun.
 At this elevation, it’s the highest point of the road.
 The pass is named after Major William R. Logan, the first superintendent of the park.

 Is Logan Pass in Glacier National Park Open?